 Ask the children what activities that damage the world we humans are doing.
 They may say things like littering, causing pollution through transport and factories, spilling oil in the sea, etc. You may wish to extend the discussion to the impact of our actions, for example the extinction of animals, polar ice caps melting, extreme weather, climate change, etc.

-Students should:
+Learning Objectives Students should:

-- learn about environmental problems and become aware of solutions - consider the positive impact of eating less meat - develop confidence in giving their opinions
+- Learn about environmental problems and become aware of solutions - Consider the positive impact of eating - Develop confidence in giving their opinions